Need to fuel up before a day on Seminyak Beach? Head to Seminyak's best cafes for great coffee, stylish food and Instagrammable interiors.

 Where can I get the best vegan or plant-based food in Seminyak?

 My must-visit Seminyak cafes for vegan food are Kynd and Cafe Organic.
-Kynd offers a wholly plant-based menu that looks as good as it tastes.
-Meanwhile, Cafe Organic gives you plenty of vegan options alongside their vegetarian menu.
+Both offer vegan options alongside their vegetarian menus that look as good as they taste.